 Leafy green vegetables such as spinach, kale and collards are also rich in lutein and zeaxanthin which are a fantastic source of Vitamin C. Critic fruits such as lemons, organs and grapefruits also contain Vitamin C. Vitamin C is an antioxidant that helps fight age related eye damage.

-As a healthier alternative to chocolates and sweets, switch to sends such as hemp seeds, flax seeds and chia seeds.
+As a healthier alternative to chocolates and sweets, switch to seeds, such as hemp seeds, flax seeds and chia seeds.
 These are high in omega-3’s and are a highly rich source of vitamin E.

 Protect your eyes while working